 Trains departing Moorefield, WV board downtown off US Route 220 at Jefferson St next to the stock yards.

-The Petersburg, WV boarding location is on US Route 220 (South Main St at B St), just south of downtown Petersburg.
+The Petersburg, WV boarding location is South Side Depot, 126 Main St., Petersburg, just south of downtown Petersburg.
 Restaurants and craft stores are nearby amenities that add to Petersburg's charm.

 Tickets may be purchased in advance by calling or writing the ticket agent at: